iilonmasc/pokecube-translation-packs/README.md

 _Note:_ running the pack-creator for the first time might take a while since it scrapes the configure pokeapi instance for all the data needed to translate mobs/moves/items

 #### DO NOT configure the official pokeapi instance as your API!
 Please set up a self-hosted pokeapi instance for the data-scraper!
+[Take a look at the github page for pokeapi how to setup your own instance.](https://github.com/PokeAPI/pokeapi#setup-)

-This generates many requests and you wouldn't want to bombard the official pokeapi servers, would you?
+These scripts generate many requests and you wouldn't want to bombard the official pokeapi servers, would you?